Examination Board: AQA

-Introduction and Structure: GCE Economics looks at the fundamental forces which affect our lives, such as employment, prices, international trade and poverty.
+GCE economics looks at the fundamental forces which affect our lives, such as employment, prices, international trade and poverty.
 Economists are often in healthy debate with each other over these issues.
-It is this controversy which makes Economics lively and interesting and which allows candidates the opportunity to make their own judgments and form their own opinions.
-The course is structured according to four units:
+It is this controversy which makes economics lively and interesting and which allows candidates the opportunity to make their own judgements and form their own opinions.
+The course is structured according to four units.

 Whilst studying this area you will cover topics such as the economic problem and economic methodology; price determination in a competitive market; production, costs and revenue; competitive and concentrated markets; the market mechanism, market failure and government intervention in markets